Victoria Beckham’s Impromptu Spice Girls Reunion, Discovers Mutual Teenage Crush With Matt Goss

 — Pop Crave (@PopCravings) January 1, 2017

-The duo was also accompanied by Cruz Beckham, Victoria Beckham’s son, who is tipped off to be the next Justin Bieber.
+The duo was also accompanied by Cruz Beckham, Victoria Beckham’s son, who is tipped to become the next Justin Bieber.
 According to the Sydney Morning Herald, Chisholm shared an Instagram photo that showed the duo singing together, along with a comment that their impromptu performance was an excellent way to ring in the new year.

 Candle light and soul forever ❤ A wonderful start to 2017 xxx